-These sources of meteoric activity are expected to be active this week.
+These sources of meteoric activity are expected to be active this week

 The alpha Virginids (AVB) were first mentioned by R. B. Southworth and G. S. Hawkins in their publication known as Smithsonian Contributions to Astrophysics (1963).
-These meteors are active from April 6 through May 1 with maximum occurring on April 18th.
-The current location of this radiant is 13:03 (196) +04.
-This position is located in central Virgo, 2 degrees northeast of the 3^{rd} magnitude star known as Minelauva (delta Virginis).
-This radiant is best placed near 01:00 local daylight-saving time (LDST) when it lies on the meridian and is highest in the southern sky.
+These meteors are active from April 6 through May 1 with maximum occurring on April 15th.
+The current location of this radiant is 13:01 (195) +04.
+This position is located in central Virgo, 1 degree northeast of the 3^{rd} magnitude star known as Minelauva (delta Virginis).
+This radiant is best placed near 01:00 LDST when it lies on the meridian and is highest in the southern sky.
 Rates at this time should be less than 1 per hour no matter your location.
 With an entry velocity of 21 km/sec., the average meteor from this source would be of very slow velocity.
 This source is far enough from the core of the anthelion radiant to be noticed but care must be taken to differentiate between the two radiants.

-The large Anthelion (ANT) radiant is currently centered at 14:00 (210) -10.
-This position lies in southeastern Virgo, 10 degrees southeast of the 1st magnitude star known as Spica (alpha Virginis).
-Due to the large size of this radiant, these meteors may also be seen from western Libra as well as eastern Virgo.
-This radiant is best placed near 02:00 LST when it lies on the meridian and is highest in the southern sky.
-Rates at this time should be near 2 per hour as seen from the northern hemisphere and 3 per hour as seen from south of the equator.
+The center of the large Anthelion (ANT) radiant is currently located at 13:56 (209) -13.
+This position lies in southeastern Virgo, 5 degrees southeast of the 1st magnitude star known as Spica (alpha Virginis).
+This radiant is best placed near 0200 LDST, when it lies on the meridian and is located highest in the southern sky.
+Rates at this time should be near 2 per hour no matter your location.
 With an entry velocity of 30 km/sec., the average Anthelion meteor would be of slow velocity.